 Volunteering Abroad During Covid-19

-IVHQ has volunteering projects running in 35 of our 52 destinations, with volunteers starting every week.
+IVHQ has volunteering projects running in the majority of our destinations, with volunteers starting every week.

 IVHQ programs have reopened in countries where border restrictions allow and government advice and local health guidelines deem it safe to do so.
 IVHQ volunteers provide invaluable support to local communities around the world.
 Now more than ever, volunteers' contributions are critically needed to help these communities get back on their feet.
 Our enhanced volunteer health & safety precautions have been designed to keep both our volunteers and the communities they visit safe from Covid-19.
 We have volunteers starting on programs every week – you could be volunteering with us in as little as two weeks time!

 Volunteer projects are running in these countries